 The Roman poet Ovid tells us in his book the Metamorphoses that Perseus at first almost mistook her for a marble statue.
 Only the wind ruffling her hair and the warm tears on her cheeks showed that she was human.
 Perseus asked her name and why she was chained there.
 Shy Andromeda, totally different in character from her vainglorious mother, did not at first reply; even though awaiting a horrible death in the monster’s slavering jaws, she would have hidden her face modestly in her hands, had they not been bound to the rock.

 Perseus persisted in his questioning.
 Eventually, afraid that her silence might be misinterpreted as guilt, she told Perseus her story, but broke off with a scream as she saw the monster breasting through the waves towards her.
 Pausing politely to ask the permission of her parents for Andromeda’s hand in marriage, Perseus swooped down, slew the sea-dragon with his diamond sword, released the swooning girl to the enthusiastic applause of the onlookers and claimed her for his bride.
 Andromeda later bore Perseus six children including Perses, ancestor of the Persians, and Gorgophonte, father of Tyndareus, king of Sparta.

-It is said that the Greek goddess Athene placed Andromeda’s image among the stars, where she lies between Perseus and her mother Cassiopeia.
+The Greek goddess Athene is said to have placed Andromeda’s image among the stars, where she lies between Perseus and her mother Cassiopeia.
 Only the constellation Pisces, the fishes, separates her from the sea monster, Cetus.

 Stars in Andromeda – and a spiral galaxy